viamrobotics/docs/docs/appendix/orientation-vector.md

 Theta is measured by looking at the picture and changing until down is correct, likely 0, 90 or 180.

 # Why we like it
-- Easy to measure
+- Easy to measure in the real world
 - No protractor needed
-- Rotation is pulled out (As theta) which is often used independatly (think wrist)
+- Rotation is pulled out (As theta) which is often used independantly and measure independantly.